 Members experiencing financial difficulties are subject to FHLB-performed "stress tests" to evaluate the impact of poorly performing assets on the member's capital and loss reserve positions.
-Depending on the results of these tests and the level of over-collateralization, a member may be allowed to maintain pledged loan assets in its custody, may be required to deliver those loans into the custody of the FHLB or its agent, or may be required to provide details on those loans to facilitate an estimate of their fair value.
+Depending on the results of these tests, a member may be allowed to maintain pledged loan assets in its custody, may be required to deliver those loans into the custody of the FHLB or its agent, or may be required to provide details on those loans to facilitate an estimate of their fair value.
 The FHLB perfects its security interest in all pledged collateral.
 The FHLBank Act affords any security interest granted to the FHLB by a member priority over the claims or rights of any other party except for claims or rights of a third party that would otherwise be entitled to priority under applicable law and that are held by a bona fide purchaser for value or by a secured party holding a prior perfected security interest.

 Using a risk-based approach, the FHLB considers the payment status, collateralization levels, and borrower's financial condition to be indicators of credit quality for its credit products.
-At December 31, 2022 and 2021, the FHLB did not have any Advances that were past due, in non-accrual status or considered impaired.
-In addition, there were no troubled debt restructurings related to Advances of the FHLB during 2022 or 2021.
-At December 31, 2022 and 2021, the FHLB had rights to collateral on a member-by-member basis with an estimated value in excess of its outstanding extensions of credit.
+At December 31, 2023 and 2022, the FHLB did not have any Advances that were past due, in non-accrual status or considered impaired.
+In addition, there were no modifications of Advances with borrowers experiencing financial difficulty during 2023 or 2022.
+At December 31, 2023 and 2022, the FHLB had rights to collateral on a member-by-member basis with an estimated value in excess of its outstanding extensions of credit.

-Based upon the collateral held as security, its credit extension and collateral policies and the repayment history on Advances, the FHLB did not expect any credit losses on Advances as of December 31, 2022 and, therefore, no allowance for credit losses on Advances was recorded.
-For the same reasons, the FHLB did not record any allowance for credit losses on Advances at December 31, 2021.
+Based upon the collateral held as security, its credit extension and collateral policies and the repayment history on Advances, the FHLB did not expect any credit losses on Advances as of December 31, 2023 and, therefore, no allowance for credit losses on Advances was recorded.
+For the same reasons, the FHLB did not record any allowance for credit losses on Advances at December 31, 2022.